fenezema/intro-to-databases/pages/relational.md

 You can also check for other comparison methods.

 Not just that, there also other operations we can do in SQL, like join, where we can, as it says, join one table to the other table, etc.

+## ACID
+Four crucial properties define relational database transactions: atomicity, consistency, isolation, and durability—typically referred to as ACID.
+1. Atomicity defines all the elements that make up a complete database transaction.
+2. Consistency defines the rules for maintaining data points in a correct state after a transaction.
+3. Isolation keeps the effect of a transaction invisible to others until it is committed, to avoid confusion.
+4. Durability ensures that data changes become permanent once the transaction is committed.

 ## Examples
 There are many examples for RDBMS.
 Probably the one we heard all the time would be MySQL, or PostgreSQL.
 These two relational db are the most famous one.
 These relational databases are the one that maintained by the community, or we can say, that it is open source.
 There is also SQLite, that we can say is the most simple one.
 No tilitale when installing the tools, it's super straightforward.